axd1967/lander/README.txt

 ======

  A burn
- B (TODO) init lander descent (from 45000 ft).
+ B (BUSY) init lander descent (from 45000 ft).
 Try to land in one piece.
- C (TODO) init lander ascent (from surface).
+ C (BUSY) init lander ascent (from surface).
 Try to reach 40000 ft circular orbit at 200km downrange D (BUSY) init 420km Earth orbit
  E -